axibase/atsd/rule-engine/notifications/discord.md

 * Open the **Alerts > Web Notifications** page.
 * Click on an existing `DISCORD` template, or click the **Create** button below the table and switch the form to `DISCORD` type.
-* Copy the `Webhook URL` from Discord Client and Paste it into `Webhook URL` field in Web Configuration form.
+* Copy the `Webhook URL` from Discord client and paste it into `Webhook URL` field in Web Configuration form.
 The `Webhook ID` and `Webhook Token` will get filled automatically when the input loses focus.

     ![](images/discord_settings.png)